MK2112/nn-zero-to-hero-notes/G002 - How I Use LLMs/G002 - How I Use LLMs.md

 Source: ["ChatGPT Can Now See You!" by K.C.
 Sabreena Basheer](https://www.analyticsvidhya.com/blog/2024/12/chatgpt-can-now-see-you/)<br><br>

 Video output is not well represented, but it's possible via proxy models like OpenAI's Sora.
-You can see a comparison of recent video models layed out by [this tweet/post](https://x.com/HBCoop_/status/1885002792017838233).
+You can see a comparison of recent video models laid out by [this tweet/post](https://x.com/HBCoop_/status/1885002792017838233).

 ## Quality of Life Features

-ChatGPT in particular offers additional features to further enhance the user experience and ease of use:
+ChatGPT in particular offers additional features to further enhance the user experience and ease of use.

 **Memory:** We said earlier that as soon as we start a new chat, the context window is cleared.
 ChatGPT now offers a feature to save a summary of the context window across chats in a *memory bank*, so you can continue with information across sessions.
 The *memory bank* is prepended to every new chat's context window.
 You can edit and delete individual memories, too.